Symmetries of weighted networks: weight approximation method and its application to food webs: Results

 \subsubsection{Trophic Properties}

 We analyse two aspects of the trophic structure in relation to symmetric orbits: the trophic span and the mean trophic level.

 The trophic span of an orbit is defined as the difference between the maximum and minimum trophic level of the orbit's vertices.
 When no aggregation is used, vertices can only be symmetric if they have exactly the same trophic level.
 Fig.~\ref{fig: OrbitTrophic} (left) shows that in the approximations $\Phi_1, \Phi_2, \Phi_4$ the trophic span remains below 0.5.
 In contrast, $\Phi_\infty$ which ignores edge weights, reveals that similarity in ecosystem functions can relate groups at more distant trophic levels.
+This shows that while qualitative studies might conclude strong competition among differing trophic levels, quantitative comparisons restrict them to practically the same trophic level.

 In terms of mean trophic level, symmetric vertices within the same orbit are typically found at trophic levels two or three (see Fig.~\ref{fig: OrbitTrophic}, right).
 This range corresponds to the highly connected mid-trophic layers, where many interactions concentrate.
 Although one might expect high connectivity to imply structural asymmetry, we observe no such pattern.